allfro/sploitego/README.md

 the hassle of learning a whole bunch of unnecessary stuff.
 It has generated interest from digital forensics analysts to pen-testers, and even [psychologists](http://www.forbes.com/sites/kashmirhill/2012/07/20/using-twitter-to-help-expose-psychopaths).

+### 1.1 - Terminology

+Before we get started with the documentation, it might be useful to introduce some of the terminology that will be used throughout the documentation:

+* **Transform Module**: a python module local transform code.
+* **Transform Package**: a python package containing one or more transform modules.
+* **TODO**

 ## 2.0 - Why Use Sploitego?

 ### 2.1 - Extensibility